cran-task-views/Agriculture/Agriculture.md

 -   **Multiple environments and traits**: `r pkg("BGGE")` conducts genomic prediction for continuous variables, focused on genotype-by-environment genomic selection models following the methods of [Jarquín 2014](https://doi.org/10.1007%2Fs00122-013-2243-1).
 The package `r pkg("BMTME")` builds genomic selection prediction models that an be expanded to multiple traits and environments using Bayesian models developed by Montesinos-Lopéx ([2016](https://doi.org/10.1534%2Fg3.116.032359), [2018a](https://doi.org/10.1534%2Fg3.118.200728), [2018b](https://doi.org/10.2134%2Fagronj2018.06.0362)).

 -   **Kinship and relatedness**:  `r pkg("AGHmatrix", priority = "core")` provides extensive options for calculating pedigree and genomic relationships (additive and dominance).
-The `r pkg("pedigree")` packages provides functionality for ordering pedigrees, calculating and inverting the pedigree relationship matrix and other related tasks. `r pkg("statgenIBD")` can calculate IBD probabilities for biparental, three-way and four-way crosses.
+The `r pkg("pedigree")` packages provides functionality for ordering pedigrees, calculating and inverting the pedigree relationship matrix and other related tasks. `r pkg("statgenIBD")` can calculate IBD probabilities for biparental, three-way and four-way crosses. `r pkg("kinship2")` provides functions for manipulating and visualising pedigree-based kinship data.

 ### Crop growth models & crop modelling